Joe Mantegna: Legacy

 On April 29, 2011, Mantegna received the 2,438th star on the Hollywood Walk of Fame in Los Angeles.
 On June 6, 2011, Mantegna's hometown of Cicero, Illinois celebrated his body of work with an honorary street sign—Joe Mantegna Boulevard—on the northeast corner of Austin Boulevard and 25th Street, the location of his high school.
 In 2014, Mantegna received a star on the Italian Walk of Fame in Toronto.
 On May 3, 2017, the city of Chicago dedicated Joe Mantegna Way, a section of Armitage Avenue where Mantegna lived during his early acting days.

 On April 4, 2015, Mantegna received a Lifetime Achievement Award for Film and Television from the Riverside International Film Festival.
 On May 22, 2015, Mantegna received the Saint Pio Award from the Saint Pio Foundation, in recognition of his outstanding contribution in being an extraordinary individual in "providing relief from suffering to those in need".

-An avid firearms enthusiast, he is the host of MidwayUSA's Gun Stories on the cable television Outdoor Channel.
+A firearms enthusiast, he is the host of MidwayUSA's Gun Stories on the cable television Outdoor Channel.

 Personal life

 Mantegna married Arlene Vrhel on October 3, 1975.
 He said in an interview on The Talk that the 300th episode of Criminal Minds aired on October 3, 2018, their 43rd wedding anniversary, and he apologized during that interview for working on their anniversary.

-They have two daughters: Mia and Gia.
+They have two daughters: Mia and Gia Mantegna.
 Arlene owned a Chicago-themed restaurant in Burbank, California, named Taste Chicago, which closed on March 22, 2019, for personal reasons.
-Mia, born 1987, is autistic and works as a make-up artist.
+Mia is autistic, has been an actress and writer, and works as a make-up artist.
 She has also appeared with her father on KCAL-TV in support of Autism Awareness Month (April).
 Gia was born Gina in 1990 and changed her name at age 18.

 Mantegna is a Chicago Cubs fan and has led the singing of "Take Me Out to the Ball Game" during the 7th inning stretch multiple times.
 This was referenced in the show Criminal Minds, where his character David Rossi's office is decked with Cubs gear.

 In 1988, during the play Speed the Plow, Mantegna was stricken with Bell's palsy.
 Although considered temporary, Mantegna still has persistent facial characteristics of the disease.